TS-PEFT: Unveiling Token-Level Redundancy in Parameter-Efficient Fine-Tuning: Introduction

 \section{Introduction}

-Large models (LMs) have achieved significant progress in natural language processing (NLP)~\cite{yao2024survey}, computer vision (CV)~\cite{croitoru2023diffusion,liu2024sora}, and many other fields.
-However, due to their large parameter scales, directly fine-tuning all parameters is often impractical in terms of computational and storage overhead.
-To address this issue, parameter-efficient fine-tuning (PEFT) has gradually become a mainstream paradigm for adapting pretrained large models: by freezing the base model network and introducing only a small number of trainable parameters, downstream customization can be accomplished efficiently~\cite{hu2023llm,hanparameter}.

-Various PEFT methods have demonstrated strong performance across a wide range of downstream tasks.
-Among them, prompt-based approaches (such as Prefix-Tuning~\cite{li2021prefix} and Prompt-Tuning~\cite{lester2021power}) adjust model behavior by learning additional input tokens, while low-rank adaptation (LoRA)~\cite{hu2022lora} and its variants (e.g., AdaLoRA~\cite{zhang2023adaptive}, DoRA~\cite{liu2024dora}, VeRA~\cite{kopiczkovera}) update internal representations by injecting a small number of trainable parameters or low-rank components into the base model.
-These approaches significantly reduce the number of trainable parameters while typically maintaining performance comparable to, or even approaching, full-parameter fine-tuning.
+Large models (LMs) are demonstrating astonishing capabilities in Natural Language Processing (NLP)~\cite{yao2024survey,guo2025deepseek} and Computer Vision (CV)~\cite{croitoru2023diffusion,liu2024sora}.
+To effectively use these large-scale models in downstream tasks, the dominant paradigm is Parameter-Efficient Fine-Tuning (PEFT)\cite{hu2023llm,hanparameter}.
+In these approaches, prompt-based methods such as Prefix-Tuning~\cite{li2021prefix} and Prompt-Tuning~\cite{lester2021power} train additional input tokens to change model behavior and low-rank adaptation (LoRA)~\cite{hu2022lora} and its variants~\cite{zhang2023adaptive,liu2024dora,liu2024dora} change internal representations by injecting a small number of trainable parameters or corridors, i.e. low-rank components, into the base model.
+These methods effectively decrease trainable parameters while maintaining similar, or comparable, performance to full parameter fine-tuning.

-Most existing PEFT methods, however, implicitly rely on a key assumption: once a layer is selected as the target module for PEFT, all token positions passing through this module should receive a trainable modification.
-Formally, for an input sequence $X=\{x_i\}_{i=1}^{T}$ and a frozen weight matrix $W_0$, the hidden state at position $i$ is typically written as:
+However, despite their distinct architectural designs, these methods share a common and implicit assumption that they all employ dense updates.
+That is, once a module like a self-attention layer is used for fine-tuning, the learnable modification is applied indiscriminately to every token position in the input sequence.
+Formally, for an input sequence $X=\{x_i\}_{i=1}^{T}$ and a frozen weight matrix $W_0$, the hidden state at position $i$ is usually written as: